How To Make a Wire Wrapped Loop

 Take the wire and hold it so that the short end is bent in towards you.
 Take the round nose pliers and grasp the wire about a quarter inch in from the bend.

-img 4971 How To Make a Wire Wrapped Loop
+How to make a Wire Wrapped Loop Step three

 Roll the pliers up and away from you.
 Imagine that the loop is complete.
 Stop when the loop is centered over the stem wire.
 If you keep going you will lose that 90 degree angle that you made, and you don’t want to do that.